Skip to main content

 menu Processes > Process flows > tab Process steps

-- Green - the process step is followed if the last process action was successful
+• Successful - This process step is followed if the last process action was successful.

-- Red - the process step is followed if the last process action was not successful
+• Not successful - This process step is followed if the last process action was not successful.

 If a process action has been completed and several parallel process steps follow, then these process steps are executed based on the specified sequence number.
 Subsequent actions are executed after the user completes the entire parallel flow.